 The Bardia National park of Nepal is reputed for its rich biodiversity.
-The vegetation in the park arrays from early succession stage, tall floodplains grassland, established on the alluvial floodplain of Karnali, Orai, and Babai river systems to the climax stage, Sal (Shorea robusta) forest, extended on relatively dry flat lands and slopes of the park are regenerated and are subjugated by grass species.
-About 70% of the park is covered with forest, with the stability of combination of grassland, savannah, and riverine forest.
+The vegetation in the park arrays from early succession stage, tall floodplains grassland, established on the alluvial floodplain of Karnali, Orai, and Babai river systems to the climax stage, Sal (Shorea robusta) forest, extended on relatively dry flatlands and slopes of the park are regenerated and are subjugated by grass species.
+About 70% of the park is covered with forest, with the stability of a combination of grassland, savannah, and riverine forest.
 The wide range of plant life in forest and grassland presents an excellent territory for 642 faunal species.
-The Karnali-Babai river system, their small tributaries and myriads of oxbow lakes is habitat for 125 recorded species of fish and mugger crocodiles.
+The Karnali-Babai river system, their small tributaries and myriads of oxbow lakes is the habitat for 125 recorded species of fish and mugger crocodiles.

 The Bardiya National Park is home to at least 53 mammals including 23 reptiles and amphibians and 407 bird species.
-The park is home to endangered animals such as the Royal Bengal tiger, wild elephant, Greater one-horned rhinoceros, swamp deer, and black buck.
+The park is home to endangered animals such as the Royal Bengal tiger, wild elephant, Greater one-horned rhinoceros, swamp deer, and blackbuck.
 The other endangered species include gharial-crocodile, marsh mugger, and Gangetic dolphin.
 Endangered birds found in the park are Bengal florican, lesser florican, and sarus crane.
-On wildlife jungle safari in Bardia national park, you can witness excellent view of six different species of deer namely Chital or Spotted Deer, Hog Deer, Sambhar deer, Swamp Deer, Barasingha deer and Barking Deer cheerfully hopping around the high grasslands.
-During your pleasurable visit to the park, you get ample opportunity to enjoy elephant safari, bird watching, rafting along Karnali River, village tour, cultural program and crocodile breeding center tour.
-Wildlife tour in the National park unfolds vast plethora of amusing, adventure, enthusiasm and gratification.
+On wildlife jungle safari in Bardia national park, you can witness the excellent view of six different species of deer namely Chital or Spotted Deer, Hog Deer, Sambhar deer, Swamp Deer, Barasingha deer, and Barking Deer cheerfully hopping around the high grasslands.
+During your pleasurable visit to the park, you get ample opportunity to enjoy elephant safari, bird watching, rafting along Karnali River, village tour, cultural program, and crocodile breeding center tour.
+Wildlife tour in the National park unfolds a vast plethora of amusing, adventure, enthusiasm and gratification.

 There is a crocodile breeding center at the park headquarter for Gharial and Marsh mugger to increase itâ€™s number, which includes two major sections-hatchery and rearing sections.
 We will have an exciting visit to the crocodile breeding centre in the national park.